Favourited 187 times

-I usually need help in the garden with general tidying up, weeding, pruning, strimming etc. On rainy days there is always house maintenance/spring-cleanig etc. to do.
+I currently need help in the garden with general tidying up, weeding, pruning and general tidying up ready for spring/summer.
+On rainy days there is always house maintenance/spring-cleaning etc. to do.
 Experience in gardening and/or any building trades is of course very welcome, but is not essential, enthusiasm and being able to follow instructions is!

 For workawayers reading the feed-back, sadly Geoffrey died in November 2015 and I am now on my own looking for self-sufficient applicants who, nonetheless, are good company when we are together.

 I am 71, retired and live in a comfortable old house set in a hectare of garden with a swimming-pool in a small village in south-west France with spectacular views of the Pyrenees.
 I have one cat and run a 'soup kitchen' for some more vagabonds on the kitchen window-sill!